christoferson/aws-cloudformation/lambda/README.md

 - Trust policy that allows Lambda to AssumeRole
 - Creator must have permission for iam:PassRole

+### Concurrency

+- Concurrency is the number of requests that your function is serving at any given time.
+- Default regional concurrency quota starts at 1,000 instances
+- throttling error (429 status code)
+    - When requests come in faster than your function can scale
+    - When your function is at maximum concurrency

+### Reserved Concurrency

+- Guarantees the maximum number of concurrent instances for the function.

+### Provisioned Concurrency

+- Initializes a requested number of execution environments so that they are prepared to respond immediately to your function's invocations.

 ### Lambda - Basic - Inline NodeJS

 Provision a Lambda and Execution Role with Inline Code.
 Code in NodeJS.